vladislavkruglikov/strawberry/README.md

 ## Server

-In this section you will run Open AI like inference server chat completions API
+Now start one of your OpenAI like inference web server

 ```bash
 docker run \